19

 • Establishes identity and a sense of engagement with society

-• Provides a hands-on experiential learning approach that actively engages students in sustainable practices
+• Provides a hands-on experimential learning approach that actively engages students in sustainable practices

 • Enables students to respect and embrace difference, and to establish identity and a sense of engagement with society